bekicot/my-simple-cart/README.md

 7. run elasticsearch in your local machine
 8. rails s

-* API path and sample how to call
+**API path and sample how to call**

-1. Registration
+1. Registration.
-  POST /api/v1/auth
+  POST /api/v1/auth.
-  Host: localhost:3000
+  Host: localhost:3000.
-  Content-Type: application/json
+  Content-Type: application/json.
   {
       "email": "your@email.com",
       "password": "yourpassword123",
       "passwrod_confirmation": "yourpassword123",
       "name": "Your Name"
   }

-2. Login
+2. Login.
-    POST /api/v1/auth/sign_in
+    POST /api/v1/auth/sign_in.
-    Host: localhost:3000
+    Host: localhost:3000.
-    Content-Type: application/json
+    Content-Type: application/json.
     {
         "email": "your@email.com",
         "password": "yourpassword123"
-    }
+    }.

     ** From Registration and Login API we will have response headers that we will use to define user session in each API request that required login user.
-       * access-token
+    1. access-token
-       * client
+    2. client
-       * token-type
+    3. token-type
-       * expiry
+    4. expiry
-       * uid
+    5. uid

-3. API for listing products
+3. API for listing products.
-   GET /api/v1/products
+   GET /api/v1/products.
-   Host: localhost:3000
+   Host: localhost:3000.
    * for search by name of product:
      GET /api/v1/products?q=shirt
    * for filter by store :